Set-up report Malaysia Round 14

 Fastest Lap Ever: 2' 5.637 (Loris Capirossi, 2001 - MotoGP)

 MotoGP lap record: 2' 6.618 (Valentino Rossi, 2001)

 GP250 lap record: 2' 8.920 (Daijiro Katoh, 2001)

 Circuit web site: http://www.malaysiangp.com.my

-Due to the Sepang circuits hairpins, and numerous hard braking areas a fast lap, any hope of making a pass at the Malaysian venue comes down to braking stability and the bikes turn-in characteristics.
-Two such areas include the combination of long straights and hairpins that make up the final sequence of the 5542m layout.
-The task is made a little easier, for the suspension technicians, with the track surface boasting a high level of grip and very few bumps.
-It is a venue that also offers challenging high-speed sweepers the first, diving down deep into a hollow before climbing back out the other side for a 90 degree right-hander.
-This corner alone has a tendency to load up the front of the bike to the extreme on the entry, and the rear on the exit.
-The other is a blind left-hander that disappears over an undulating crest, which ensures that keeping the back-end in line will be challenging even for the best MotoGP talent.
+Because of its hairpins, and numerous hard braking areas, a fast lap and any hope of making a pass at the Sepang circuit comes down to braking stability and the bikes turn-in characteristics.
+Two such areas include the two long straights and hairpins that make up the final sequence of the 5542m layout.
+The task is made a little easier for the suspension technicians with the track surface boasting a high level of grip and few bumps, but it is a venue that also offers challenging high-speed sweepers the first, diving down deep into a hollow before climbing back out the other side for a 90 degree righthander.
+This has a tendency to load up the front of the bike to the extreme.
+The other is a blind lefthander that disappears over an undulating crest, which ensures that keeping the back-end in line will be more challenging than it appears on screen.